EnMasseProject/enmasse/ROADMAP.md

+# EnMasse Roadmap

+This roadmap describes the features we expect to be available in the next releases of EnMasse.
+The list of features for a particular version is subject to change, particularily for versions further down the road.

 0.17.0
 * Support for plans to set resource limits for address spaces
 * Rework queue-scheduling to take resource limits into account, automatically scale colocated